Board of Directors Biographies

 She has been a permanent resident of Coronado since 2013, married to a Navy SEAL, Rear Admiral D. Brian Hendrickson and raising three active sons in Coronado public schools.
 Also present in Coronado are both sets of grandparents, providing additional support to family and military life.
 Katy is a contributing writer to eCoronado covering stories that address the built environment.
-Her interests include regional architecture, master planning and education.
+Her interests include regional architecture, master planning, and education.
 She divides her time between parenting, duties as a flag spouse and remodeling her fifth home.
 She has not missed a 4th of July parade in Coronado in 17 years.

 Susan Keith’s name is as closely associated with the Coronado Historical Association as any in the community today.
-Her long and rich family history in Coronado dates to the nineteenth century and has been a constant inspiration of service to the community.
-Susan has served on our Board at three or four different times over the years, reaching all the way back to when CHA’s offices were in the old Babcock Court.
+Her long and rich family history in Coronado dates to the nineteenth century and has been a constant inspiration for service to the community.
+Susan has served on the Association's Board at three or four different times over the years, reaching all the way back to when CHA’s offices were in the old Babcock Court.
 She is a past Board President and has served as chairperson of numerous committees for the Association, particularly those having to do with Membership, Preservation, Strategic Planning, and Board Governance.
 She has been a stalwart supporter of our spectacular Historic Home Tour every year.

 Born and raised in Coronado, Kelly Sarber is CEO and President of Strategic Management Group, a national environmental development company (based in Coronado) with a focus on project development and start-ups.
 Kelly has been responsible for the development, permitting, construction and management of environmental projects worth a cumulative value of over two billion dollars—most still operating today.
 As a result, she has been featured in positive, front-page profile articles, including the Wall Street Journal.